-Click each tab to learn about important aspects of I-SNPs
+Click each tab to learn about important aspects of I-SNPs.

-CARE ADDITIONAL NETWORKS MEDICAID
+CARE MANAGEMENT ADDITIONAL BENEFITS NETWORKS MEDICAID CONSIDERATIONS

-MANAGEMENT BENEFITS CONSIDERATIONS

-CMS requires that all Special Needs Plans have a specific Model Of Care ( MOC) delivery

-system (known as Care Model)\ based on the design of the needs of the members in that Special Needs Plan.
+CMS requires that all Special Needs Plans have a specific Model Of Care (MOC) delivery system based on the design of the needs of the members in that Special Needs Plan.

-UnitedHealthcare contracts with Senior Community Care to provide Care Management.
-Senior Community Care's Care Management model does the following:
+UnitedHealthcare contracts with Senior Community Care to provide Care Management for its I-SNP plans:

-- Integrates coverage for primary care; specialists, such as cardiologists and urologists; behavioral health; and long-term care services into one member-centric, seamless model of care - Provides an Advanced Practice Clinician (Nurse Practitioner or Physician's Assistant) to coordinate the member's care and conduct the new member health assessment - Coordinates timely, medically necessary covered health care services in the least restrictive and appropriate setting - Focuses on primary and preventive care that is intended to slow the progression of illness and disability - Strives to optimize the health and well being of members - Involves members, their responsible parties, and providers in the care planning process
+- Integrates coverage for primary care; specialists, such as cardiologists and urologists; behavioral health; and long-term care services into one member-centric, seamless model of care - Provides an Advanced Practice Clinician (Nurse Practitioner or Physician's Assistant) to coordinate the member's care and conduct the new member health assessment - Coordinates timely, medically necessary covered health care services in the least restrictive and appropriate setting - Focuses on primary and preventive care that is intended to slow the progression of illness and disability - Strives to optimize the health and well being of members - · Involves members, their responsible parties, and providers in the care planning process

-\Model of Care delivery system is for medical need and does not include personal aide or housekeeping services.
+Note: Model of Care delivery system is for medical need and does not include personal aide or housekeeping services.

-CARE MANAGEMENT ADDITIONAL BENEFITS NETWORKS MEDICAID CONSIDERATIONS I-SNPs provide benef its beyond Original Medica re that may include: Transportation to and from medical appoint tments Routine eye exa m and eyewear Routine hearing exam and hearing aids Preventive and/c or comprehensive dental (to o include dentures) Routine foot care 9 Over-the-counter r health benefits day Medicare-covered hosp allows members to be treat pital stay requirement for s ed immediately killed nursing
+I-SNPs provide benefits beyond Original Medicare that may include:

+- Transportation to and from medical appointments

+- Routine eye exam and eyewear

+- Routine hearing exam and hearing aids

+- Preventive and/or comprehensive dental (to include dentures)

+- Routine foot care

+- Over-the-counter health benefits

+- Waiver of the 3-day Medicare-covered hospital stay requirement for skilled nursing services, which allows members to be treated immediately